MFF0/OWPicker/README.md

-A simple random Overwatch 2 charachter picker
+A random Overwatch 2 character picker